-Just outside downtown Renton, WA lies the 11-acre Riverview Park that has become one of the most endearing parks in the area.
+Just outside downtown Renton, WA lies the 11-acre Riverview Park which has become one of the most endearing parks in the area.
 The city of Renton purchased gorgeous green space in suburban Washington in 1979 as part of the Community Development Block Grant.
 Today, it connects with the city’s Cedar River Greenway System while also remaining a go-to park destination in its own right.

 The Cedar River Greenway System is a 17.3-mile rail trail that meanders along the Cedar River.
-It starts just east of Riverview Park and follows the river west, through historic Renton and then down south, eventually ending in the Maple Valley.
+It starts just east of Riverview Park and follows the river west, through historic Renton, and then down south, eventually ending in Maple Valley.
 This is a mostly paved trail with the last four miles consisting of packed gravel — which is suitable for most bikes (or all but road bikes) and pedestrians.
 Those walking, biking, skating, or otherwise traveling the route will find a nice outlying park shelter in Riverview Park to rest at.
 Users of the trail can also park and start at this tree-lined park.

 Of course, Riverview Park itself offers plenty of attractions that make it a go-to park in its own right.
 Here, visitors can use a soft-surface trail to easily launch kayaks and canoes into the slow-moving Cedar River.
 This is, in fact, one of the few dedicated paddle boat launches in the area, and many weekends are bustling with its use.